+Survival Skills Training - THE EDGE.
 Extreme Survival Training For Men and Women.
 Learn to survive with only a knife, flint, canteen, and the clothes on your back.
-Train to survive in harsh terrain and extreme conditions.
+Train to survive the unexpected outdoor emergency.

 Your survival vacation starts here.
 Masterful survival skills needed to face and survive extreme harsh conditions.